fmdkdd/fmdkdd.github.com/_drafts/2017-08-07-ludum-dare-post-mortem.md

-We liked "Moving Fortress", "Parallel Worlds", "Running out of space", "On / Off", "Connections"; I remember discussing "You are not the main character" and concluding it was a dead-end, on the basis that any mechanism we could find would make the player-controlled character *the* main character for the player in the end.
-We felt pretty good about "Running out of space" winning, but we did not cast our votes, as we didn't even have accounts to the new site at the time.
+We liked "Moving Fortress", "Parallel Worlds", "Running out of space", "On / Off", "Connections"; I remember discussing "You are not the main character" and concluding it was a dead-end, on the basis that any mechanism we could find would make the player-controlled character *the* main character in the eyes of the player in the end.
+We felt pretty good about "Running out of space" winning, but we did not cast our votes, as we didn't even have accounts to the new LD site at the time.

 We then checked out a few of the top games from the last Ludum Dare for
 inspiration: